Print PDF

 Overview

-Cybersecurity and data protection have never been more important for government contractors and their vendors.
-Sheppard Mullin’s Governmental Cybersecurity and Data Protection Team understands the government’s approach to cybersecurity, in its own systems and those of its contractors.
+Cybersecurity and data protection have never been more important for companies that interface with the government.
+Sheppard Mullin’s Governmental Cybersecurity and Data Protection Team understands the government’s approach to cybersecurity, for its own systems and those of its contractors and critical infrastructure providers.

-Our team combines experts in cybersecurity, data protection, data privacy, and government contracts law to provide unparalleled advice to companies that sell products and services to the government (whether directly or indirectly), as they face rapidly-changing cybersecurity standards and requirements from a variety of government agencies.
-With deep relationships to government officials, we are called on by some of the largest and most prominent government contractors to guide them through the maze of laws, standards, and agency regulations regarding cybersecurity and cloud computing and assist them with government-specific aspects of incident response.
+Our team combines experts in cybersecurity, data protection, national security, data privacy, and government contracts law to provide unparalleled advice to companies that sell products and services to the government (whether directly or indirectly), as they face rapidly-changing cybersecurity standards and requirements from a variety of government agencies.
+With deep relationships to government officials, we are called on by some of the largest and most prominent companies to guide them through the maze of laws, standards, and agency regulations regarding cybersecurity, cloud computing, and incident response.

-We understand that cybersecurity for government contractors is about protecting sensitive information – whether it’s classified data, Covered Defense Information (CDI), or controlled unclassified information (CUI) – as well as securing the supply chain, and preparing for and executing comprehensive and effective incident response.
+We understand that cybersecurity for companies that interface with the government is about protecting sensitive information – whether it’s classified data, Covered Defense Information (CDI), or controlled unclassified information (CUI) – as well as securing critical infrastructure and the supply chain, and preparing for and executing comprehensive and effective incident response.
 Our team closely monitors updates and provides counseling, practical guidance, and training to clients in a number of areas including:

 • Federal regulation compliance and best practices (to include FAR 52.204-21, DFARS 252.204-7012, and other agency-specific regulations)